kubesphere/notification-manager/docs/crds/silence.md

 ## Overview

-`slience` CRD is used to define policies to mute notifications for a given time.
+`Silence` CRD is used to define policies to mute notifications for a given time.
 A silence is configured based on a label selector.
 If the incoming alert matches the label selector of an active silence, no notifications will be sent out for that alert.

 `Silence` can be categorized into 2 types `global` and `tenant` by label like `type = global`, `type = tenant` :